visiontherapy/visiontherapy.github.io/README.md

 # Vision therapy tools.
 This is a work in progress.

-Go to https://visiontherapy.github.io/ to access the tools.
+Go to https://visiontherapy.github.io/ for more information, and to access the tools.